mattslight/abookforlife/abookforlife.md

 <div style="text-align:center"><em>Be yourself — everybody else is taken</em></div>

-This is where we find that things get interesting.
+<span class="dropcap">T</span>his is where we find that things get interesting.
 At the very least the ego is a fascinating and complex structure.

 When we first think about our Ego — Stop.

 Let's read that again slowly.
 "When we first think about our Ego".
 This is an odd phrase, isn't it?
 When we are disappointed we say "I'm not happy with myself".
 When we do well we might say "I'm so pleased with myself".
-So desn't this ask the question "who *is* I?", and "Who is *myself*?".
+So  this ask the question "who *is* I?", and "Who is *myself*?".
 Are these two different people?

 We came to understand that our ego is like a feedback loop.
 At a moment in time we can ask questions of ourself – we can even ask "why am I asking this question?".
 We can think well of ourself or we can think poorly of ourself.
 As humans we have a unique gift – that we can think of ourselves at all…